A Guide to the Best Things to Do in Manly

 The beaches of Manly

-Manly offers both ocean and harbour beaches.
-The three main sections of the beach are Queenscliff, North Steyne, and South Steyne.
-A short walk around the southern headland brings you to the sheltered and beautiful Shelly Beach.
+Manly has both ocean and harbour beaches.
+The main sections of the ocean beach are Queenscliff, North Steyne, and South Steyne.

 Shelly Beach is one of only two west-facing beaches on the east coast